Elvis10ten/pcas/README.md

 **Power consumption**

-Ignore the knee jerk reaction that advertisement must be power hungry.
+Ignore the general belief that advertisement must be power hungry.
 BLE advertisement is power efficient.

 Have a look at this [Android power consumption test](https://developer.radiusnetworks.com/2015/12/09/battery-friendly-beacon-transmission.html).